nearprotocol/stakewars/updates.md

 # UPDATES

+## UPDATE August 3rd

+* Nearcore releases are not using anymore branching, so the instructions to build the binaries are different.
+Refer to https://github.com/nearprotocol/nearcore/releases to see the new release mapping.

 ## UPDATE July 22nd

 * Improved the [README.md](README.md) to clarify the role of challenges and add orientation of the files in this repository.